 What about guardians for minors?

 A child’s parents are the child’s natural guardians and in general may act for the child.
 In circumstances where the parents die or become incapacitated or if a child receives an inheritance or proceeds of a lawsuit or insurance policy exceeding $15,000, the court must appoint a guardian.
 Both parents or a surviving parent may make and file with the Clerk of the Court a written declaration naming a guardian of the child’s person or property to serve if both parents die or become incapacitated.
 A guardian may also be designated in a will in which the child is a beneficiary.

-Are there any alternatives to taking care of a loved one other than a guardianship?
+Are there any alternatives to taking care of a loved one other than a guardianship in Florida?

 Since guardianships can be very time-consuming and intrusive, there are other alternatives that could be considered before starting a guardianship process.
 If an individual can still make decisions on their own behalf, consider speaking with an elder care attorney to set up Health Care Management or draft a Health Care Surrogate, Durable Power of Attorney, Living Trust, or Joint Tenancy.
 One or more of these could be a viable option for a loved one.